Historian of science, empire and print

-Materials of the Mind: Phrenology and the Making of a Global Science, 1815–1920
+Materials of the Mind: Phrenology, Race and the Global History of Science, 1815–1920

-During the nineteenth century, phrenologists interacted globally: skulls were collected in China and South America, societies cross-circulated journals between Edinburgh and Calcutta, and translations of French phrenological texts were imported into Melbourne and Boston.
+Skulls were collected in China and Africa, societies cross-circulated journals between Edinburgh and Calcutta, and translations of French phrenological works were imported into Melbourne and Boston.

-Empires of Useful Knowledge: Science, Technology and the Global Politics of Print, 1815–1860
+Empire of Useful Knowledge: Science, Technology and the Global Politics of Print, 1815–1914

 My new project suggests how the material techniques of book history provide a promising methodology for writing the global history of science.

-Currently, I am focusing on the global publication and reception history of the useful knowledge movement.
+Currently, I am focusing on the global history of the useful knowledge movement.

 As part of this project I have held research fellowships at the University of Cambridge, Harvard University and the University of Sydney.